webtrees/webtrees.github.io/download/modules.md

 Provides historical facts (in the German language) - Chancellors and Presidents of Germany (since 1949).

+_Note: This module is deprecated.
+Please use hh-historic-events instead.

 ----------

 ### GermanWarsAndBattlesWorldwide - by Hartenthaler - `2.0` - `2.2` - [website](https://github.com/hartenthaler/german-wars-and-battles-worldwide)

 Provides historical facts (in the German language) - Wars and Battles Worldwide (since 900).

+_Note: This module is deprecated.
+Please use hh-historic-events instead.

 ----------

 ### Global Message - by HerzScheisse - `2.1` - [website](https://github.com/HerzScheisse/wtGlobalMessage) - [demo](https://www.eisold.family)

 This module adds a notice (flash message) at each page to remind the guest-user that the displayed data is limited (if you have added some restrictions in admin panel) and that they need to log in to see more data.